nanoframework/nanoframework.github.io/content/maintainers/creating-a-new-repo.md

 1. Add another variable `NbgvParameters`, leave it empty and check "Let users override this value when running this pipeline".
 1. Add another variable `StartReleaseCandidate`, set the content to `false` and check "Let users override this value when running this pipeline".
 1. Add another variable `UPDATE_DEPENDENTS`, set the content to `false` and check "Let users override this value when running this pipeline".
-1. Add another secret variable `SignClientSecret` and fill in with the secret for the .NET Foundation signing service. **Make sure** that the variable is set to `secret` by clicking on the appropriate option.
 1. Click the "Save" button on the Variables pop-up (it will take you back to the pipeline yaml).
 1. Cline the "Save" button at the top right and go through the commit message.
 1. Navigate back to the Pipeline, select it and click "Edit" (at the top right).
 Then click on the 3 vertical dots (again at the top right) and then "Triggers".